Sheilacoding/surgical/content/tribute/index.md

 Daddy rest well.

-## Tribute From Presbyterian Church of Ghana, Grace Family Congregation - Aborkope
+## Tribute By Presbyterian Church of Ghana, Grace Family Congregation - Aborkope {#church}

 Our Bible says in Ecclesiastes 3:1&2  *<span style="color:darkblue;font-weight:500;font-size:10px"> “ for everything there is a  season and a time for every matter under the sun,